 The remains of the Temple to Amphiaraus

-Going downhill from the entrance to Amphiareion, you will see the columns of the temple dedicated to Amphiaraus.
+Going downhill from the entrance to the Amphiareion of Oropos, you will see the columns of the temple dedicated to Amphiaraus.
 Built in the 4th century BCE, it was a six-column Doric and its southern part was washed away by the torrent in the latter part of antiquity.

 Altar and Baths